Welcome to the online art gallery of wildlife artist Martin Ridley.

 Special Commisssion, Sold

-This "swift year" has really taken off.
-There are two broods monitored by cameras, but more significantly the colony on Rossal has jumped from three occupied nest sites to six.
+There are now three nest chambers monitored by cameras, but more significantly the colony on Rossal has been built up from a single occupied nest site to six.
 There are now five occupied nests across the wall of my studio.
 Two nest boxes are even inside the workspace just above the window.
-Regarding current affairs these swifts are probably the best informed courtesy of the frequent drone of radio 4 in my studio, although they haven't passed on any tips on how to solve the Euro Crisis.
-They seem content with an eclectic mix of music, although their own tunes collection all sounds very similar to me!
-Please click the newspaper article to enlarge it as a PDF file.
+Please click on the newspaper article to enlarge it as a PDF file.
 If you require a PDF reader download Adobe Acrobat

 Catch up on the story so far Nestbox News